LucileVG/DCA_polymorphism_Ecoli/README.md

 ## Reproduce key results:

 To run the code on the real dataset, download data from Zenodo at https://zenodo.org/record/5774192#.YbUZILvjLJE (DOI 10.5281/zenodo.5774191) and put the tar archive in this repository (replace the existing datasets.tar archive which is the demo dataset).
 Then use following commands to perform data analysis.
+The list of genes and Pfam domains analysed is provided in the ```gene_domains.csv``` file.

 ```
 ./extract_datasets.sh